Rudgey84/ngx-relationship-visualiser/README.md

 [data]=""
 ```

-The module comes preinstalled with mockedData which can be used for quick demos, left empty the graph will work and output the below payload.
-However, this is the data recieved from a back end service that updates the graph asynchronously.
+This is the data recieved from a backend service that updates the graph asynchronously.
 The graph uses its own db for quicker updates.
+Example data below.

 ```bash
 [readOnly]="true/false"